-OCP land use designations for the subject area are Low Density Multiple Family (LDMF) and Parks and Natural Area (PNA).
-The proposed amendment will marginally reduce the size of the PNA designation by increasing the size of the LDMF designation (Figure 2) to facilitate the proposed development layout.
-The proposed amendments essentially swap designations by altering the development boundary.
+OCP land use designations for the subject area are Low Density Multiple Family (LDMF), Single Family Residential (SFR) and Parks and Natural Area (PNA).
+The proposed amendments will exchange PNA and LDMF land use designations and will reduce the overall size of the PNA designation by about 849 m2 (Figure 2) to facilitate the proposed development layout.
+To accommodate the proposed future subdivision layout, the OCP amendment also includes a very small piece (~14 m2) of the Single Family Residential land use designation to match the new frontage on Canyon Crest Drive.

-Recommendation of support is based on residential policy which encourages the sensitive integration of different housing forms in all residential growth areas in support of neighbourhood diversity and healthy communities.
-Additionally, the ground oriented townhouse development with at-grade private entrances is considered an appropriate form of infill housing that has the ability to complement the type, form, scale and use of the surrounding neighbourhood.
+Recommendation support is based on residential policy which encourages the sensitive integration of different housing forms in all residential growth areas in of support neighbourhood diversity and healthy communities.
+Additionally, the ground oriented townhouse development with atgrade private entrances is considered an appropriate form of infill housing that has the ability to complement the type, form, scale and use of the surrounding neighbourhood.
 Further, there are very limited impacts to the proposed amendment from a land use perspective that were not already considered with the original bylaw amendments (Z 12-04) that allowed LDMF in this location.
 And despite the reduction of the PNA designation, the proposed adjustment will widen the natural area and create a larger buffer adjacent to the future linear park along Shannon Lake Road to support wildlife movement along the corridor in alignment with OCP policy.
 The proposed amendment does not affect the trail construction and park dedication secured through previous rezoning and neighbourhood planning processes.